 Natal van Riel

 Natal van Riel is Professor of Biomedical Systems Biology at the department of Biomedical Engineering (research group Computational Biology), where he leads the Systems Biology and Metabolic Diseases research program.
 He is also part-time Professor of Computational Modelling at the University of Amsterdam's Faculty of Medicine (Academic Medical Center, AMC).
 His research focuses on modelling of metabolic networks and physiology, learning algorithms to develop personalized models, methods for analysis of dynamic models, and applications in Metabolic Syndrome and associated diseases such as Type 2 Diabetes.
-Modelling the digestion, intake and conversion of fats is an important research focus in his group (e.g. in the RESOLVE project in collaboration with Amsterdam Medical Centre).
+Modelling the digestion and metabolism of nutrients is an important research focus in his group (e.g. in the RESOLVE project in collaboration with Amsterdam Medical Centre).
 Within the NWO program ‘Complexity in Health and Nutrition’, Natal van Riel also focuses on the role of bile acids in the complex interaction between nutrition and health.
 This research is performed together with Maastricht Center for Systems Biology (MaCSBio) in the project ‘Metabolic adaptation, transitions and resilience in overweight individuals’.